peter-szrnka/give-my-secret/client-samples/gms-client-sample-go/README.md

 go mod tidy
 ```

-## Step 2: Replace the JKS keystore with yours
+## Step 2: Replace the JKS/P12 keystore with yours

-Replace the test keystore with your JKS keystore.
+Replace the test keystore with your JKS/PKCS12 keystore.

 ## Step 3: Configure the decryption